 Here's a list of state-based aid programs that may be available to students at career and technical schools in Tennessee:

-Tennessee Student Assistance Award - This need-based education grant can provide aid awards of up to $1,300 for students at public institutions and up to $4,000 for students at private trade schools.
+- Tennessee Student Assistance Award - This need-based education grant can provide aid awards of up to $1,300 for students at public institutions and up to $4,000 for students at private trade schools.

-Tennessee HOPE Scholarship - Funded by the Tennessee Lottery, this merit-based aid program is only available through public colleges and can award as much as $1,750 per semester to eligible recipients.
+- Tennessee HOPE Scholarship - Funded by the Tennessee Lottery, this merit-based aid program is only available through public colleges and can award as much as $1,750 per semester to eligible recipients.

-Tennessee Reconnect Grant - Any student considered "independent" by FAFSA rules can apply for this last-dollar program, which awards up to 100 percent of remaining tuition and fees costs after other aid is applied.
+- Tennessee Reconnect Grant - Any student considered "independent" by FAFSA rules can apply for this last-dollar program, which awards up to 100 percent of remaining tuition and fees costs after other aid is applied.

-Initiatives for Vocational School Students in Tennessee
+Initiatives for Students in Tennessee Technical Schools

 Policymakers and legislators in Tennessee have put in place a range of initiatives designed to help state residents get the training they need and find the job they want.
 Here are a few such initiatives that students, graduates or employers can take advantage of:

 Funding for vocational students in Tennessee